walter-a-jablonowski/cv-maker/tasks/4 - Advanced.md

 - [ ] fix top bar with a dropdown to switch designs
 - [ ] AI generate different designes using layout.php and styles as context
 - [ ] Clean up some of the AI generated styles an page struct (or use AI to improve it)
+  - state of the art html structure and styles